 Installing an ENERGY STAR-certified ductless mini-split can give you access to valuable tax credits.
 The mini-split tax credit is $300 for select systems installed at your house through December 31, 2021.
 We suggest talking with your tax professional for more details.

 Energy companies in Cedar Rapids also usually give rebates for installing energy-efficient heating and cooling equipment.
 We’ll help you figure out this process to make sure you receive the best value from your new mini-split unit.

 Are Mini-Splits Worth the Cost?

-- Areas you don’t use very regularly.
+- Spaces you don’t visit very often.

-- Locations with hot and cold spots.
+- Rooms with hot and cold spots.

 - Costly electric heat from baseboards, wall heaters or radiators.

-- Older houses that don’t have ductwork due to radiator or baseboard heat.
+- Older homes that don’t have ductwork due to radiator or baseboard heat.

-Our Pros Can Take Care of All Your Mini-Split Installation Needs
+Our Specialists Can Take on All Your Mini-Split Installation Needs

 From helping you choose the best model to expertly installing it, our professionals at Ilten's can take care of all your mini-split installation needs.
 Call us at 319-208-2351 right away to discover how a mini-split system can make your residence comfier and to get your free estimate!